A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Monte Carlo experiments

-In view of the small differences between the moving average and covariance matrix approaches for generating dependent multipliers (black versus red curves in the first column of graphs of Figure~\ref{fig:mse}), we suggest to use the former which is faster and more stable numerically as it does not require the computation of the square root of a large covariance matrix.
+In view of the small differences between the moving average and covariance matrix approaches for generating dependent multipliers (black versus red curves in the first column of graphs of Figure~\ref {figmse}), we suggest to use the former which is faster and more stable numerically as it does not require the computation of the square root of a large covariance matrix.

-Before discussing further the estimation of $\ell_n$ using the results of Section~\ref{sec:band}, let us mention an observation of practical interest.
-Working with the same random seed, we replicated the experiments described above using the two alternative definitions of the partial derivative estimators mentioned below~\eqref{eq:pdest_RS}.
-To our surprise, the best results, overall, were obtained with the proposal of \cite{RemSca09} given in~\eqref{eq:pdest_RS}, although the differences seem too small to be of practical interest.
+Before discussing further the estimation of $\ell_n$ using the results of Section~\ref{secband}, let us mention an observation of practical interest.
+Working with the same random seed, we replicated the experiments described above using the two alternative definitions of the partial derivative estimators mentioned below~(\ref{eqpdestRS}).
+To our surprise, the best results, overall, were obtained with the proposal of R{\'e}millard and Scaillet \cite{RemSca09} given in~(\ref{eqpdestRS}), although the differences seem too small to be of practical interest.

-We end this section with a more direct empirical investigation of the estimator $\hat \ell_n^{opt}$ of $\ell_n^{opt}$ (see~\eqref{eq:lnopt} and Section~\ref{sec:band}).
-We report an experiment based on the AR1 model which will serve as a benchmark for judging about the performance of $\hat \ell_n^{opt}$.
-The setting is the following: a grid $\{\vec u_i\}_{i \in \{1,\dots,g\}}$ of $g=25$ points uniformly spaced over $(0,1)^2$ was created, and $\sigma_C(\vec u_i, \vec u_j)$ was accurately estimated for all $i,j \in \{1,\dots,g\}$ from $10^5$ samples of size $1000$ generated under the AR1 model described previously.
-The latter estimation was carried out as follows: given a sample $\vec X_1,\dots,\vec X_n$ generated from the AR1 model, the marginally standard uniform sample $\vec U_1,\dots,\vec U_n$ was formed using the fact that the marginal c.d.f.s of the $\vec X_i$ are centered normal with variance $1/(1-0.5^2)$ in this case; this enabled us to compute $\tilde \B_n(1,\cdot)$ at the grid points, where $\tilde \B_n$ is defined in~\eqref{eq:seqep}; for any $i,j \in \{1,\dots,g\}$, $\sigma_C(\vec u_i, \vec u_j)$ was finally accurately estimated as the sample covariance of $10^5$ independent realizations of $(\tilde \B_n(1,\vec u_i),\tilde \B_n(1,\vec u_j))$.
+We end this section with a more direct empirical investigation of the estimator $\hat\ell_n^{\mathrm{opt}}$ of $\ell_n^{\mathrm{opt}}$ (see~(\ref {eqlnopt}) and Section~\ref{secband}).
+We report an experiment based on the AR1 model which will serve as a benchmark for judging about the performance of $\hat\ell_n^{\mathrm{opt}}$.
+The setting is the following: a grid $\{\mathbf u_i\}_{i \in\{1,\ldots,g\}}$ of $g=25$ points uniformly spaced over $(0,1)^2$ was created, and $\sigma_C(\mathbf u_i, \mathbf u_j)$ was accurately estimated for all $i,j \in\{1,\ldots,g\}$ from $10^5$ samples of size $1000$ generated under the AR1 model described previously.
+The latter estimation was carried out as follows: given a sample $\mathbf X_1,\ldots,\mathbf X_n$ generated from the AR1 model, the marginally standard uniform sample $\mathbf U_1,\ldots,\mathbf U_n$ was formed using the fact that the marginal c.d.f.s of the $\mathbf X_i$ are centered normal with variance $1/(1-0.5^2)$ in this case; this enabled us to compute $\tilde\B_n(1,\cdot)$ at the grid points, where $\tilde\B _n$ is defined in~(\ref{eqseqep}); for any $i,j \in\{1,\ldots,g\}$, $\sigma_C(\mathbf u_i, \mathbf u_j)$ was finally accurately estimated as the sample covariance of $10^5$ independent realizations of $(\tilde\B _n(1,\mathbf u_i),\tilde\B_n(1,\mathbf u_j))$.